lucuma/solution-dates/README.md

 ---
 Note:
 This library is Python3.3 ready but Babel not yet.
-You can temporaly use a fork like: https://github.com/vsajip/babel3 and copying the `localedata` dir from the official Babel installation.
+You can temporaly use a fork like: https://github.com/vsajip/babel3 and copying the `localedata` dir from an standard Babel installation.

 ---------------------------------------
 License: [MIT License] (http://www.opensource.org/licenses/mit-license.php).